otto-de/api-guidelines/api-guidelines/rest/resources/naming-conventions/rules/must-use-url-friendly-resource-identifiers.md

 ---
-type: MUST
 id: R000024
 ---

-# use URL-friendly resource identifiers
+# MUST use URL-friendly resource identifiers

 To simplify encoding of resource IDs in URLs, their representation must only consist of ASCII strings.